Skip to main content

 MS students are eligible for Academic Student Employment positions (ASE) and assistant titles.
 ASE positions are governed by the office of Graduate Education and Postdoctoral Affairs (GEPA), while assistant titles are governed by the Student Employment Office, a division of the Career Center.
 More information can be found on ASE positions here, and for assistant titles, here .
 You may search available ASE positions here, and you may search for assistant titles, in the Handshake system.

-What is the financial details for the PhD program?
+What are the financial details for the PhD program?

 Our PhD program offers full financial support which is typically provided via employment as a Graduate Student Researcher (GSR) or Teaching Assistant (TA).
 Through this employment, your tuition & fees are remitted, and you earn a salary.
 Salary rates for these positions, can be viewed here